Sign up here to get the latest news, updates, and early access to our research and white papers.

 There are many ways to do cross and up-selling.
 It will depend on your strategy and customers.
 Although, these are the most common approaches from an eCommerce perspective:

 An excellent way to promote your products is by showing other items in the same category or your best selling products while a user is browsing your eCommerce website.
-For example, Recommend can predict and show product recommendations based on availability, price and even return of investment, making your cross-selling even more useful.
+For example, Recommend can predict and show product recommendations based on availability, price, and even investment return, making your cross-selling even more useful.
 Another option is to take advantage of the purchase intent when the user is about to pay.
 It has been proved that showing accessories or complementary products at this stage is always a good strategy.

 This is a more subtle way to do cross-selling.
 The volume discounts take advantage of the purchase intent by offering a discount on a similar range of products.
 The actual discount is not significant rather than the idea of offering a deal to the customer.
 A consumer who decides to buy a dress from your website may feel incentivized to purchase another one at a discount, increasing the number of products in the shopping cart and the average order value.
 Other eCommerce brands can mimic this approach by offering similar “buy one get one” deals.

-If you are in the middle of an acquisition campaign, the first stages of this relationship with new users are crucial to making them become your customers.
-So, you need to be careful when it comes to cross-selling.
+If you are in the middle of an acquisition campaign, the first stages of this relationship with new users are crucial to becoming your customers.
+So, it would help if you were careful when it comes to cross-selling.
 A smart and not intrusive way to promote your products and accessories is by creating an email marketing campaign to follow up automatically.
 For instance, if your new user buys a product from your website, the next email could be related to that brand in particular and showing it all the items available on your website.
 The following email could show the new season, and after that, you can send them a special promotion.
 It will take longer, but it will probably be more effective than losing them after the second email.

-In this case, we strongly suggest implementing a personalisation platform as a part of your marketing and eCommerce strategy.
-For instance, Recommend is powered by artificial intelligence and machine learning.
-These technologies let our software analyse behavioural data and predict buyer patterns to show product recommendations and personalised content based on your users’ interests, purchases and browsing history.
+Recommend is powered by artificial intelligence and machine learning.
+These technologies let our software gather and analyse behavioural data and predict buyer patterns to show product recommendations and personalised content based on your users’ interests, purchases and browsing history.